 - Human trafficking and forced labor is a $150 billion crime worldwide

-- 80% of victims are female and 50% are children, the large majority forced into the commercial sex trade.
+- There are 600,000-800,000 victims that are trafficked across international borders each year.
+Of those numbers, 70% of the victims are female and 50% are children, the large majority forced into the commercial sex trade.

 - The average victim trapped in the sex trade is forced to have sex 20 times a day.

 - More than 2/3 of sex trafficked children suffer additional abuse at the hands of their traffickers.

 - Trafficked children are significantly more likely to develop mental health problems, abuse substances, engage in prostitution as adults, and either commit or be victimized by violent crimes later in life.

 - Trafficking victims normally don't get help because they think that they or their families will be hurt by their traffickers, or that they will be deported.

 - An estimated 14,500 to 17,500 foreign nationals are trafficked into the United States each year.
 The number of U.S. citizens trafficked within the country is even higher, with an estimated 100,000 American children being exploited in the commercial sex industry annually.